Toxoplasma gondii: Impact on marine species

+Cetaceans

+Toxoplasmosis has been implicated in the deaths of various cetacean species, such as the critically endangered Māui dolphin and Hector's dolphin found in New Zealand.
+With only 54 Māui dolphins over the age of one remaining, T. gondii is considered a significant human-caused threat to the dolphins' populations.
+Fatal cases of T. gondii have also been confirmed among spinner dolphins off the coast of Hawaii, among bottlenose dolphins, Risso's dolphins, and striped dolphins along the Mediterranean coast, among Indo-Pacific humpback dolphins in Australia, and again among free-ranging bottlenose dolphins in Brazil.

+A 2011 study of 161 Pacific Northwest marine mammals ranging from a sperm whale to harbor porpoises that had either become stranded or died found that 42 percent tested positive for both T. gondii and S. neurona.
+Approximately 14 per cent of the western Arctic beluga whale population is believed to asymptomatically carry T. gondii with a few deaths attributed to the infection.

 Minks and otters

 Toxoplasmosis is one of the contributing factors toward mortality in southern sea otters, especially in areas where there is large urban run-off.
 In their natural habitats, sea otters control sea urchin populations and, thus indirectly, control sea kelp forests.
 By enabling the growth of sea kelp, other marine populations are protected as well as CO2 emissions are reduced due to the kelp's ability to absorb atmospheric carbon.
 An examination on 105 beachcast otters revealed that 38.1% had parasitic infections, and 28% of said infections had resulted in protozoal meningoencephalitis deaths.
 Toxoplasma gondii was found to be the root cause in 16.2% of these deaths, while 6.7% of the deaths were due to a closely related protozoan parasite known as Sarcocystis neurona.

-Minks, being semiaquatic, are also susceptible to infection and being antibody-positive toward Toxoplasma gondii.
+Minks, being semiaquatic, are also susceptible to infection and being antibody-positive toward T. gondii.
 Minks can follow a similar diet as otters and feasts on crustaceans, fish, and invertebrates, thus the transmission route follows a similar pattern to otters.
 Because of the mink's ability to transverse land more frequently, and often seen as an invasive species itself, minks are a bigger threat in transporting T. gondii to other mammalian species, rather than otters who have a more restrictive breadth.

+Other marine mammals

+T. gondii has killed at least twelve endangered Hawaiian monk seals.
+There has been a documented fatal case in a West Indian manatee.